shahbaz-ali/miniBRS/docs/installation.md

 ```

 If you have installed mini-BRS as a python virtual environment then you will be having a folder named ```.env``` created
 in ```miniBRS``` folder.
-This folder is the python virtual environment and you can use following command to activate it
+This folder is the python virtual environment and you can use the following command to activate it

 >make sure your current working directory is ```miniBRS```